 IOT Link installation and setup

-IOT Link is installed just like any other Windows application (or program as we used to call them).
-Download the .exe file from the downloads page and run the install wizard.
+IOT Link is installed just like any other Windows application (or program, as we used to call them).
+Download the .exe file from the downloads page and run the installation wizard.
 You will have to be running Windows with administrator rights.
-Other than that the only other requirement is that you have the .NET Framework 4.7.2 installed.
+Other than that, the only other requirement is that you have the .NET Framework 4.7.2 installed.

 Once installed, you will find a new folder in your start menu named IOT Link.
 From that folder, you will want to select the option Open Configuration File.
 If you’ve already edited any YAML file, you’ll feel right at home here.
 In that file, you’ll want to add your MQTT username, password, and IP.
 There’s a good example in the IOT Link help files to help you along the way.
 Once you save the file the IOT Link application is reloaded and thanks to MQTT discovery it’ll automatically appear in Home Assistant.